mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 ## Parser

 As already mentioned, a program in this language is simply a statement, so the main parser should basically only parse a statement.
-But remember to take care of initial whitespace—our parsers only get rid of whitespace *after* the tokens!
+But we must remember to take care of initial whitespace—our parsers only get rid of whitespace *after* the tokens!

 ```haskell
 whileParser :: Parser Stmt